antosubhakar/WebformsToRazorPages/README.md

 3. Use these new .cshtml and .cshtml.cs files in your ASP.NET Core web app.

-4. .aspx files will NOT be modified in this process.
+4. Your existing .aspx files will NOT be modified in this process.

 ### What This App Does NOT Do